praveensaharan/fastapi_apis/README.md

 This is a FastAPI application that implements rate limiting for users using Redis middleware.
 The application allows users to perform CRUD operations on a MongoDB database for managing student records.

+### Please make sure to include the header in your request, otherwise, it will return an error: - Key: X-User - Value: user_1

 ## Getting Started

 To get a local copy up and running, follow these simple steps.